magaramol/-Emotion-Detection-using-Deep-Learning-/README.md

 ## Brief Introduction to CNN

-A Convolutional Neural Network (CNN) is a deep learning algorithm that can take an input image, assign importance (learnable weights and biases) to various aspects/objects in the image, and be able to differentiate one from the other.
+A Convolutional Neural Network (CNN) is a deep learning algorithm that can take an input image, assign importance (learnable weights and biases) to various aspects/objects in the image, and differentiate one from the other.
 The pre-processing required in a CNN is much lower compared to other classification algorithms.
-While in primitive methods filters are hand-engineered, with enough training, CNNs can learn these filters/characteristics.
+While in primitive methods filters are hand-engineered, CNNs can learn these filters/characteristics with enough training.

 ## Kernels in CNN